 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of four years, the average net price paid by all freshmen at Columbia Basin College has decreased by an average of 2.6% per year.
-This means the average aid given to freshmen has risen faster than total costs at the school.
+Over a period of six years, the average net price paid by all freshmen at Columbia Basin College has decreased by an average of 0.6% per year.
+This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.

-An overall average net price of $11,391 puts Columbia Basin College well below the national average of $19,512.
+An overall average net price of $12,790 puts Columbia Basin College below the national average of $20,398.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?